 Is your child's school proving to be one long and arduous learning curve?
 We look at how the law applies to issues such as school fees, sex and religious education, and inappropriate teacher behaviour.
 We also answer common questions about uniforms, truancy, privacy and other matters.

 Join today and get instant access to all test results and research.

 The Education Act says that every child between the ages of 5 and 19 years, who is not a foreign student, "is entitled to free enrolment and free education at any state school".

 State schools cannot charge fees for teaching the curriculum - this includes subjects such as computer studies, art, clothing and woodwork courses.
-But a Massey University study found 1 in 5 schools charged for core subjects.

 Schools can ask for donations to cover general costs, but Ministry of Education guidelines state they should make it clear to parents the donation is voluntary, and the word "fee" should not be used.